 Hope for the Kingdom

-One of the most tragic outcomes of this election season has been the effect it has had on the evangelical Christian community in America.
+One of the most tragic outcomes of the election season has been the effect it has had on the evangelical Christian community in America.
 The election has exposed a deep division among the community’s leadership and a frightening reality about the community’s members.

 Early on an Easter morning 2,000 years ago, the sun rose on a different world.
 Christ’s resurrection was the first act of a new kingdom, it was an inauguration day like no other in history.
 Christ began a work with His resurrection that continues and will continue until He returns again.
 That work is to renew and transform this world from darkness into marvelous light; this begins with each one of us.
 Every Christian is a citizen of this new world order, this kingdom with no end, we live our lives in light of this truth and it effects our worldly interactions and supersedes our earthly allegiances.